lkleinbrodt/Copycat/README.md

 CopyCat is a VS Code extension that helps you share code with large language models (LLMs) by packaging selected files into a single, well-formatted text block.
 Perfect for when you need to provide context to AI assistants like ChatGPT, Claude, or GitHub Copilot.

+Simply use the CopyCat section in the Explorer panel to select files and folders, then click/keybind to copy them to your clipboard (with additional options for user prompts, system prompts, and file tree modes).

+Oh, and it automatically respects `.gitignore` rules and includes a comprehensive default ignore list for common file types that aren't useful for LLM context.

 ## ✨ Features

 - **Visual File Selection**: Browse and select files through an intuitive tree view in the Explorer